Saturday, December 31, 2011

 The reason for this is stated in the catalog:

 The 19th century maker would have laid out the pattern pieces on the fabric and traced a solid line around them with tailor's chalk or a soft pencil.
 She would then cut outside this line to add the seam allowances.
 Because the actual stitching line has been traced in chalk, it's sufficient to cut the seam allowances by eye and trim them even during construction.
 She could also have marked a measured seam allowance, usually a dashed line, and cut along this line.
-Adding your own seam allowances also allows you to use different seam allowances for different parts of the garment, and I'll come back to this idea a little later.
+(However, by 1900 Cosmopolitan had added seam allowances to their pattern, probably to compete with other pattern companies.)

 I never sew with patterns this old, so I rolled out my pattern paper and traced all of the pieces.